 While Adobe may be slowly bringing the Photoshop iPad app up-to-speed with the desktop app, Affinity Photo already has a fully-fledged iPad version.
 While the UI is re-designed for iPad, Affinity Photo has the same tools on the mobile app as it does on Windows and Mac.
-But, even for photographers that don’t own an iPad, Affinity Photo has one of the longest lists of features of any Photoshop alternative.
+Even for photographers who don’t own an iPad, Affinity Photo has one of the most extended lists of features of any Photoshop alternative.

-Affinity Photo and Photoshop have a lot in common, including non-destructive layer editing and both RGB and CMYK color spaces.
-Right off the bat, however, there are clear differences between the programs — because while Photoshop costs $10 a month, Affinity Photo has a one-time fee of $50.
-That means Affinity users can pay once and be done, whereas Photoshop users will lose access to the program if they cancel their subscriptions — but they are also automatically kept up to date with the latest version without any additional upgrade fee.
+Affinity Photo and Photoshop have many standard features, including non-destructive layer editing and RGB and CMYK color spaces.
+However, right off the bat, there are clear differences between the programs — because while Photoshop costs $10 a month, Affinity Photo has a one-time fee of $50.
+That means Affinity users can pay once and be done.
+In contrast, Photoshop users will lose access to the program if they cancel their subscriptions — but they are also automatically kept up to date with the latest version without any additional upgrade fee.
 While Affinity Photo’s incremental updates are free, moving from version 1.0 to 2.0 will not be.

-As the newer program, Affinity Photo launched with a cleaner, more modern design — many users say that the program feels more like using a mobile app.
-The developers at Affinity Photo know that the program is competing directly with an industry-standard, so the company has worked to include all the major features that Photoshop is known for.
-The two programs aren’t identical, but Affinity Photo still includes many of the more advanced tools, like photo merging for HDR composites, panoramas, and focus stacking.
+As the newer program, Affinity Photo launched with a cleaner, more modern design — many users, say that the program feels more like using a mobile app.
+The developers at Affinity Photo know that the program is competing directly with an industry-standard.
+It has worked to include all the significant features that Photoshop is known for.
+The two programs aren’t identical, but Affinity Photo still contains many more advanced tools, like photo merging for HDR composites, panoramas, and focus stacking.
 Layers and masking are also a big part of Affinity.

-Photoshop, but, still has some perks over Affinity.
+Photoshop, but still has some perks over Affinity.
 Layers are more easily resized, and EXIF data can be edited, for starters.
 Photoshop also has a more familiar interface for experienced editors, a plethora of tutorials, and plenty of plug-ins.
-Likely the biggest perk for Photoshop is the easy integration with the RAW editor and organizer Adobe Lightroom, which is included in the subscription price when you sign up for the Photography Plan.
-Serif, Affinity’s parent company, also offers Affinity Designer and Publisher, but doesn’t have a RAW management program to compete with Lightroom.
+The biggest perk for Photoshop is the easy integration with the RAW editor and organizer Adobe Lightroom, which is included in the subscription price when you sign up for the Photography Plan.
+Serif, Affinity’s parent company, also offers Affinity Designer and Publisher but doesn’t have a RAW management program to compete with Lightroom.

 The best free Photoshop apps alternative: GNU Image Manipulation Program